Marketing Tools: 5 Essential Ones to Make Your Life Easier

 What are the things to look for in an email marketing tool?
 There are quite a few things to consider.

-A private IP address is necessary, to help being blocked by spam filters.
+A private IP address is necessary to overcome being blocked by spam filters.
 Also, a simple but flexible creation tool can help save huge amounts of time, and also allows you to develop a certain theme and tone with your emails.

 As an aside, it’s a good idea to have some general guidelines laid out in your email strategy.
 This should include the fact that you always need permission from the user before you start emailing them, and a strict policy on how many times to email per week or month.
 You don’t want to spam people with endless emails, as they will just unsubscribe.